citusdata/citus_docs/reference/sql_workarounds.rst

 SQL Workarounds
 ===============

+Before attempting workarounds consider whether Citus is appropriate for your situation.
+Citus' current version works well for real-time analytics use cases.
+We are continuously working to increase SQL coverage to better support other use-cases such as data warehousing queries.

 Citus supports most, but not all, SQL statements directly.
 Its SQL support continues to improve.
 Also many of the unsupported features have workarounds; below are a number of the most useful.

 Subqueries in WHERE